vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 Put *picture of FMCW radar system*

-The mixer here serves two important functions:
-1. Generate a frequency that is the difference of the *instantaneous* frequencies of the transmit and receive signals.
-2. Generate the *instantaneous* phase of the mixed signal with a value equal to the difference of the instantaneous phases of the input signals.

 If the target is stationary, then the received signal is a chirp delayed in time.
+The delay in the signal is the time taken by the signal to travel to the object located at a distance d, and back, divided by the speed of light.
 The mixing operation results in an intermediate frequency that is proportional to the distance of the object.
 If S is the frequency slope of the chirp signal, the IF is calculated as
 $$ IF = S.\frac{2d}{c} $$
 The IF signal is digitized by the analog-to-digital converter (ADC) only in the time window where both transmitted and received chirps are present.
 In practice, the delay between transmitted and received chirps is quite small, usually under 5% of the total chirp period.
 So both chirps are available for over 95% of the sensing period to generate an IF.

+#### Range Resolution
-If there are multiple targets in the radar sensing field, then multiple reflected chirps will be received by the radar, which will produce multiple IF. **The ability to resolve two nearby objects is called the range resolution of a radar.**
+If there are multiple targets in the radar sensing field, then multiple reflected chirps will be received by the radar, which will produce multiple IF.

-FMCW measures the range, velocity and angle of the object in front of it.
+> The ability to resolve two nearby objects is called the range resolution of a radar.

+To be able to distinguish between two tones in a frequency versus distance plot (also called a range FFT), we need to have two separate peaks in the spectrum.
+The ability to distinguish between peaks depends on the duration of the chirp signal Tc.
+A higher time-window allows for better resolution of closely spaced objects.
+For the same frequency slope S, this means a higher frequency sweep bandwidth B.

+Two IF signals spaced Δf apart can distinguished if Δf > 1/Tc.
+Using our earlier relationship mapping IF to distance, the range resolution of a radar is given by
+$$ d_{res} = \frac{c}{2B} $$
+**To improve resolution of two nearby objects, a higher frequency bandwidth is needed for the chirp signal.** An RF chirp from 77GHz - 81 GHz (B=4GHz) translates to a range resolution of 3.75 cm.
+#### Maximum Range
+How far an object can be and still be sensed by the radar depends mainly on the ADC bandwidth available to digitize the IF signal.
+For a far away object, the IF signal frequency will be higher and the ADC bandwidth should be sufficiently large to handle that.
+For an ADC sample rate Fs, the maximum range of the radar is given by
+$$ d_{max}=\frac{F_s c}{2S} $$
+This tells us that for a given ADC sampling rate, the maximum range can be improved by lowering the frequency slope of the chirp.
+#### Resolution versus Range Trade-off
+Consider two chirp signals with the same frequency sweep bandwidth B. Chirp X has a longer chirp duration, but lower frequency slope.
+Chirp Y has a shorter chirp duration but higher frequency slope.

+Both chirps give the same range resolution because they have the same bandwidth.
+However, because chirp X has a lower slope, it generates lower IF frequencies.
+This means that the ADC bandwidth requirements are more relaxed for chirp X and therefore is capable of sensing greater distances.
+While chirp Y is capable of faster sensing due to smaller chirp duration, it places a higher specification on ADC performance and corresponding limitations in maximum range.

 Some questions to be answered:
 - How does the radar estimate range of the object in front of it?
 - What if there are multiple objects?
 - How can two closeby objects be resolved?
 - How far can a radar sense an object?

-Single-TX, Single-RX system.

-The delay in the signal is the time taken by the signal to travel to the object located at a distance d, and back, divided by the speed of light.
-Thus, the IF generated at output of the mixer is represented by S*(2d/c).
-The IF signal is valid only when the RX chirp is received, up to the point in time that the TX chirp is still present.
-Thus the ADCs should sample the IF signal only in this window.

-The delay from the reflected signal is usually a small fraction of the chirp time frame (like 5%).

--->

-Longer the observation window, the better the resolution of the radar.
-This has something to do with FFT needing a long enough observation time to be able to distinguish between two tones.
-An observation window of T can separate frequencies spaced apart 1/T Hz.

-Consider the case of multiple targets.
-Depending the distance to target you will get different IF tones.
-This will be seen as different peaks on the spectrum (it can be plotted with range on X axis, this is called a range FFT in literature).
-To differentiate these two signals, we need a long obseravation window of the IF signal.
-This means that we will need a wider chirp bandwidth.

-What if you have two chirps with different durations but same chirp bandwidth?
-Which chirp has better resolution?
-What is the intuition behind this?

-Another thing is that the IF signals are digitized by the ADC and then sent to DSP.
-The maximum IF frequency is set by Dmax the maximum distance seen by the radar, and the Slope of the chirp.
-Ultimately, the ADC sampling frequency which must be greater than S2d/c (or is it twice that?) can become a limiting factor for max distance a radar can see.
-This can be traded off by reducing the slope of the chirp.

-An RF bandwidth from 77GHz - 81 GHz (4GHz) translates to a range resolution of 4cm.

-## FMCW in Nature